tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 This way of utilizing functions that return functions is effectively the same thing as [currying](http://www.datchley.name/currying-vs-partial-application/) in functional programming.
 The term currying does not originate from functional programming, rather the term is deeply rooted in [mathematics](https://en.wikipedia.org/wiki/Currying).

 <!-- Jo muutamaan kertaan mainittu termi <i>funktionaalinen ohjelmointi</i> ei ole välttämättä kaikille tässä vaiheessa tuttu.
 Asiaa avataan hiukan kurssin kuluessa, sillä React tukee ja osin edellyttää funktionaalisen tyylin käyttöä. -->
 We've mentioned <i>functional programming</i> a few times now, which may not be familiar to everyone.
-We will explore some aspects of functional programming throughout the course, as React supports and partially requires the use of some of the styles of functional programming:
+We will explore some aspects of functional programming throughout the course, as React supports and partially requires the use of some of the styles of functional programming.

 <!-- **HUOM:** muutos, missä korvasimme metodit _increaseByOne_ ja _setToZero_ metodilla _setToValue_ ei välttämättä ole järkevä, sillä erikoistuneemmat metodit ovat paremmin nimettyjä.
 Teimme muutoksen oikeastaan ainoastaan demonstroidaksemme _currying_-tekniikan soveltamista. -->
-**NB** the change where we replaced the functions _increaseByOne_ and _setToZero_ with the function _setToValue_ is not necessarily an improvement, since specialized function have more descriptive names.
+**NB** the change where we replaced the functions _increaseByOne_ and _setToZero_ with the function _setToValue_ is not necessarily an improvement, since specialized functions have more descriptive names.
 The reason we made the change was mostly to demonstrate the usage of the _currying_-technique.

 <!-- **HUOM2:** et välttämättä tarvitse tämän osan, etkä kenties kurssin muissakaan tehtävissä funktioita palauttavia funktioita, joten älä sekoita päätäsi asialla turhaan. -->
-**NB** You don't necessarily need to use functions that return functions in any of the exercises, so don't worry too much about understanding this technique if the topic seems too confusing.
+**NB** You don't necessarily need to use functions that return functions in any of the exercises, so don't worry too much about understanding this technique if the topic seems particularly confusing.

 <!-- ### Tilan vieminen alikomponenttiin -->
 ### Passing state to child components